Walking with... (2019 TV series)

 Walking with... is a BBC English Regions television series where presenters take solitary walks along scenic paths, filming themselves and their surroundings with a 360-degree camera on a selfie stick.
 It is produced by Cy Chadwick.

-The series follows the concept of the 2019 series Yorkshire Walks, which was followed by a number of regional programmes under the name Winter Walks, The Walk That Made Me and Walking with, with these regional titles acquiring national slots, on either BBC Two or BBC Four, for repeat showings.
+The series follows the concept of the 2019 series Yorkshire Walks, which was followed by a number of regional programmes under the name Winter Walks, The programs The Walk That Made Me and Walking With were originally regional but later gained national slots on BBC Two or BBC Four for repeat broadcasts.